Kotlin/kotlinx-kover/docs/development/functionalTests.md

 ## Configuring the testing
 ### Project parameters
-* `-PgradleVersion=` override Gradle version to run functional tests
+* `-Pkover.test.gradle.version=` override Gradle version to run functional tests
-* `-PandroidSdk=` specify directory with Android SDK.
+* `-Pkover.test.android.sdk=` specify directory with Android SDK.
 Takes precedence over the environment variable `ANDROID_HOME`.
-* `-PdisableAndroidTests` disable the execution of functional tests with android projects.
+* `-Pkover.test.android.disable` disable the execution of functional tests with android projects.
 Useful if the Android SDK is not installed locally
 * `-Pdebug` runs each functional test in debug mode - to start, it will wait for the debug client to connect to port `5005`
-* `-PtestLogs` output extended information on the execution of functional tests to the build logs
+* `-Pkover.test.junit.logs.info` output extended information on the execution of functional tests to the build logs